Hubs-Foundation/hubs-cloud/community-edition/readme.md

 - dns
 - firewall

-# example2 -- with managed kubernetes on gcp
+# example -- with managed kubernetes on gcp
 ### make a kubernetes environment
 replace `hcce-gke-1` and `us-central1-a` with your desired name and zone, check [official doc](https://cloud.google.com/sdk/gcloud/reference/container/clusters/create) for more options
 ```